 Initial deadline to complete written exam and physical ability test with PST maybe based on closing date of job announcement can be found on our website.

-Candidates wishing to claim veterans' preference must submit a copy of their DD-214 or other official military separation documentation that clearly indicates an honorable discharge from military service to email@example.com.
+Candidates wishing to claim veterans' preference must upload a copy of their DD-214 or other official military separation documentation that clearly indicates an honorable discharge from military service.

 PLEASE NOTE: If you have any questions or concerns regarding the disqualifiers, please contact the Everett Police Department Office of Professional Standards at 425.257.8425.

 The Everett Police Department allows out of state written testing only.
 Physical Agility Test must be taken in Washington State..

 Due to COVID-19 restrictions affecting candidate abilities to obtain a current written exam and PAT at Public Safety Testing, we are accepting applications.
 We actively monitor this website for an update and will complete processing your application once the tests are completed.

 Everett is a progressive city of over 112,000 residents with: